Ali-Hasan-Khan/healthcare-symptom-checker/README.md

 # Healthcare Symptom Checker

 A modern symptom checker application that helps users explore possible conditions based on reported symptoms.
-This project features a FastAPI backend with LLM integration and a React frontend with real-time streaming responses.
+This project features a FastAPI backend with LLM integration and a React frontend.

 ## Features

 - **AI-Powered Analysis**: Uses OpenRouter API with GPT models for intelligent symptom analysis
-- **Streaming Responses**: Real-time text streaming for better user experience
 - **Responsive UI**: Modern React frontend with Tailwind CSS and shadcn/ui components
 - **Database Logging**: SQLite database for query history and analytics
 - **Health Monitoring**: Built-in health check endpoints for deployment monitoring